candytale55/web-dev-fundamentals-archive/README.md

   ` border-width: 15px 5px;`
 `}`

 * The total width of the pseudo-elements is 10px, since the border has 5px on the left and 5px on the right.
-To move the pseudo-elements to the proper location
+To move the pseudo-elements to the proper location.
 `.breadcrumb a::before {`
 `  left: -10px;`
 `}`